growbuxshopenterprises-commits/py.torso/README.md

 The script must find the storage. or it will fail.

 FFMPEG: https://ffmpeg.org/
-Note: if you want to change the font, you should rename it to courbd.ttf (the font you downloaded)
+Note: if you want to change the font, you should rename it to courbd.ttf (the font you want to use)